tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 * If you have a register free, choosing which register to allocate is a heuristic!
 It is tunable.
 There is probably some research out there that explores the space.

+  In fact, you might even consider *not* allocating a register greedily.
+What might that look like?
+I have no idea.
 * Spilling the interval with the furthest endpoint is a heuristic!
 You can pick any active interval you want.
 In [Register Spilling and Live-Range Splitting for SSA-Form Programs][register-spilling-range-splitting-ssa] (PDF,